ProBm0203/Coding_Practice/README.md

 To improve my coding skills, I did a little practice in a few websites (codility, leetcode, ...).
 The main reason for creating this repo is that I want to record all the "mind workings" in this process.

-<h4>How to contribute</h4>
+<h2>How to contribute</h2>
 It would be great if anyone can join me, so feel free to make your pull requests to this repository.
-######What you need to do is quite simple, such as:
+<h3>What you need to do is quite simple, such as:</h3>

     1. fork this repository to your own github;
     2. clone your forked repository to local;